MarcoRob97/Email_Notification/README.md

 ## Email Notification
 The script uses the smtplib library to send email notifications.
 It sends an email with a subject indicating potential errors in online sales data.
 The sender's name and recipient's email address can be customized in the script.

+# LAST BUT NOT LEAST IMPORTANT, SET UP YOUR GMAIL ACCOUNT TO SEND THE EMAILS

+Here's a detailed guide:

+## Create a Gmail Account:
+If you don't already have a Gmail account, you'll need to create one.
+Go to Gmail and click on "Create account."
+Follow the instructions to set up your Gmail account, including choosing a username and password.

+## Enable Less Secure Apps:
+To send emails via SMTP (Simple Mail Transfer Protocol), you need to enable "Less Secure Apps" in your Gmail account settings.
+Keep in mind that Google considers this option less secure because it allows apps with your credentials to access your account.

+## Go to Google Account settings.
+Click on "Security" in the left sidebar.
+Under "Less secure app access," click "Turn on access."
+Generate an App Password (Recommended):
+Instead of using your main Gmail password, it's more secure to generate an "App Password" for use with Python.
+This password is specific to the application (in this case, your Python script).

+Under the "Signing in to Google" section in your Google Account settings, go to "App passwords."
+Select "Mail" and "Other (Custom name)," and then give it a name like "Python Email Sender."
+Click "Generate."
+You will receive a 16-character password; save this, as you won't be able to see it again.